 The proposal to amend the definition of a "Lot" is required to ensure that for zoning purposes, the subject lands are deemed to be one lot.
-Presently, the development consists of 3 parcels and the b) Commercial Uses c) Minimum Lot Area and Amenity Area/Unit
+Presently, the development consists of 3 parcels and the proposed mixed-use development will consist of one future condominium corporation, and therefore, it is appropriate to ensure that the access driveways will be shared and that any approved zoning exceptions established through this application apply to the entire property, regardless of any future conveyances, easements, or Plan of Condominium.
+This will prevent future technical zoning amendments.

+b) Commercial Uses